-Figure 11.
-Answer Relevancy assessment results.

-Figure 11 evaluates the relevance of the answers.
-Again, the Ada-002 + Gpt3.5-turbo combination has the highest score of 0.86.
-This indicates that it is better than the other model combinations in terms of relevance.
-On the other hand, the Ada-002 + Llama3 8B and KR-SBERT + Qwen2 7B combinations have lower relevance scores of 0.39 and 0.42, respectively.
-This shows that these two combinations need improvement in terms of relevance of answers.
-While most of the model combinations have a relevance of 0.5 or higher, these two combinations performed relatively poorly.
+Figure 11 illustrates the response relevance.
+Similar to the accuracy results, the Ada-002 + Gpt-3.5-Turbo combination exhibits the highest score of 0.86, demonstrating its superiority to other model combinations in terms of relevance.
+By contrast, the Ada-002 + Llama-3-8B and KR-SBERT + Qwen2-7B combinations exhibit lower relevance scores of 0.39 and 0.42, respectively, suggesting that these combinations require improvements in terms of answer relevance.
+Although most model combinations obtained relevance scores of approximately 0.5, they performed relatively poorly.